CodeStix/Beat-360fyer-Plugin/README.md

 # Beat-360fyer-Plugin
-A Beat Saber plugin to play any beatmap in 360 degree mode.
-This is the successor to [Beat-360fyer](https://github.com/CodeStix/Beat-360fyer), the desktop application version.
+A Beat Saber plugin to play any beatmap in 360 or 90 degree mode.

+## Showcase

 [![showcase video](https://img.youtube.com/vi/xUDdStGQwq0/0.jpg)](https://www.youtube.com/watch?v=xUDdStGQwq0)

-*(Jaroslav Beck - Beat Saber) Left: Standard; Right: Generated 360 mode*

 ## Installation

 - ~~You can install this mod using ModAssistant~~. (not yet)
 - Or install this mod manually by downloading a release from the [releases](https://github.com/CodeStix/Beat-360fyer-Plugin/releases) tab and placing it in the `Plugins/` directory of your modded Beat Saber installation.

 After doing this, **every** beatmap will have the 360/90 degree gamemode enabled.
+Just choose `360` when you select a song.
+The level will be generated once you start the level.

 ## Algorithm